Chuck Fleischmann: Early life, education, and law career

 Fleischmann was born in Manhattan, New York City, and is a resident of Ooltewah, an unincorporated suburban community east of Chattanooga.
-He is the son of Rose Marie (née Salvo) and Max Fleischmann, Jr. Fleischmann is of Italian, English, and Austro-Hungarian descent, and is a distant relative of Harry Houdini.
+He is the son of Rose Marie (née Salvo) and Max Fleischmann, Jr. Fleischmann is of Italian, English, and Austro-Hungarian descent, with some Jewish heritage on his grandfather’s side, and is a distant relative of Harry Houdini.

 Fleischmann graduated from Elk Grove High School in Elk Grove Village, Illinois.
 He received a Bachelor of Arts degree in political science at the University of Illinois at Urbana–Champaign.
 He received both Phi Beta Kappa and magna cum laude honors.
 He then earned a Juris Doctor from the University of Tennessee College of Law in Knoxville.
 He was the first member of his family to attend college.

 Early career

-Afrer graduating from law school, Fleischmann moved to Chattanooga, Tennessee, and founded an independent law firm, Fleischmann and Fleischmann, in 1987.
+After graduating from law school, Fleischmann moved to Chattanooga, Tennessee, and founded an independent law firm, Fleischmann and Fleischmann, in 1987.
 He is a former president of the Chattanooga Bar Association and former chair of the Chattanooga Lawyers Pro Bono Committee.